kedro-org/kedro/docs/source/data/kedro_io.md

 Writing to an existing partition may result in its data being overwritten, if this case is not specifically handled by the underlying dataset implementation.
 You should implement your own checks to ensure that no existing data is lost when writing to a `PartitionedDataSet`.
 The simplest safety mechanism could be to use partition IDs with a high chance of uniqueness: for example, the current timestamp.
 ```

-`PartitionedDataSet` also supports lazy saving, where the partition's data is not materialized until it is time to write.
+`PartitionedDataSet` also supports lazy saving, where the partition's data is not materialised until it is time to write.
 To use this, simply return `Callable` types in the dictionary:

 ```python